AmericanPresidentJimmyCarter/yasd-discord-bot/README.md

 # Yet Another Stable Diffusion Discord Bot

+## Features

+- **Highly Scalable**: Leverages `dalle-flow` gRPC interface to independently serve images from any number of GPUs, while higher memory calls to the gRPC through the bot are forked onto individual instances of Python.
+- **Support For Other Popular Models**: Latent diffusion GLID3XL or DALLE-MEGA can easily by turned on in addition to Stable Diffusion through `dalle-flow` for text-to-image generation.
+- **Support For Low VRAM GPUS**: Locally maintained branch `optimized-sd` of `dalle-flow` supports image generation with GPUs >= 5 GB.
+- **Supports Slash and Legacy Style Commands**: While Discord is moving towards the new slash style commands that feature auto-completion functions, YASD Discord Bot also features direct commands prefixed with `>` -- whichever you find easier.
+- **Easy User Interface Including Buttons and Loading Indicators**: Riffing and upscaling your creations has never been easier!
+It even comes with a [manual](https://github.com/AmericanPresidentJimmyCarter/yasd-discord-bot/tree/master/manual#readme)!
+- **Stores All Images and Prompts by Default**: Never lose your previous generations!

 ## Changelog

+- 2022-08-30: Updated to add slash commands in addition to legacy commands, added a manual link instead of help, added multi-user support (more than one user may now use the bot at a time without waiting), added `interpolate` command.
 - 2022-08-28: Add ability to use with low VRAM cards through optimized `dalle-flow` branch `optimized-sd`.
 - 2022-08-27: Add content advisory.
 - 2022-08-26: Stable Diffusion branch merged into upstream `dalle-flow`.
 Added docker installation instructions.